Credit card: Inflated pricing for all consumers

 Merchants that accept credit cards must pay interchange fees and discount fees on all credit card transactions.
-In some cases merchants are barred by their credit agreements from passing these fees directly to credit card customers, or from setting a minimum transaction amount (no longer prohibited in the United States, United Kingdom or Australia).
+In some cases merchants are barred by their credit agreements from passing these fees directly to credit card customers, or from setting a minimum transaction amount.
 The result is that merchants are induced to charge all customers (including those who do not use credit cards) higher prices to cover the fees on credit card transactions.
 The inducement can be strong because the merchant's fee is a percentage of the sale price, which has a disproportionate effect on the profitability of businesses that have predominantly credit card transactions unless compensated for by raising prices generally.
 In the United States in 2008 credit card companies collected a total of $48 billion in interchange fees, or an average of $427 per family, with an average fee rate of about 2% per transaction.

 Credit card rewards result in a total transfer of $1,282 from the average cash payer to the average card payer per year.

 Benefits to merchants

-For merchants, card-based purchase amounts reduce resistance compared to paying cash, and the transaction is often more secure than other forms of payment, such as Checks, because the issuing bank commits to pay the merchant the moment the transaction is authorized, regardless of whether the consumer defaults on the credit card payment (except for legitimate disputes, and can result in charges back to the merchant).
+For merchants, card-based purchase amounts reduce resistance compared to paying cash, and the transaction is often more secure than other forms of payment, such as checks, because the issuing bank commits to pay the merchant the moment the transaction is authorized, regardless of whether the consumer defaults on the credit card payment (except for legitimate disputes, which can result in charges back to the merchant).
 Cards are even more secure than cash because they reduce theft opportunities by reducing the amount of cash on the premises.
 Finally, credit cards reduce the back office expense of processing checks/cash and transporting them to the bank.

 Prior to credit cards, each merchant had to evaluate each customer's credit history before extending credit.
 That task is now performed by the banks which assume the credit risk.
-Extra turnover is generated by the fact that the customer can purchase goods and services immediately and is less inhibited by the amount of cash in pocket and the immediate state of the customer's bank balance.
+Extra turnover is generated by the fact that the customer can purchase goods and services immediately without being inhibited by the amount of cash in his pocket or the immediate state of his bank balance.
 Much of merchants' marketing is based on this immediacy.
-For each purchase, the bank charges the merchant a commission (discount fee) for this service and there may be a certain delay before the agreed payment is received by the merchant.
+For each purchase, the bank charges the merchant a service commission (discount fee), and there may be a certain delay before the agreed payment is received by the merchant.
 The commission is often a percentage of the transaction amount, plus a fixed fee (interchange rate).